 Superstructure.
 The entire structure except the Substructure.

-.
+Supplement.
 A list of requirements for fabrication plants, methods of test, or other miscellaneous requirements that are maintained on file in the Office of the Director.

 Supplemental Agreement.
-A written agreement executed by the Contractor and by the Director covering necessary alterations.
+A written agreement executed by the Contractor and by the PRC or CPE covering necessary alterations.

-.
+Supplemental Specifications.
 Detailed specifications supplemental to or superseding these Specifications.

 Surety.
 The corporation, partnership, or individual, other than the Contractor, executing a bond furnished by the Contractor.